Configure Invasive Pest Management

 For the Trap ID: subsection + species + count and Trap Count: total per section expressions to work, you must have data loaded in the Subsections and Sections layer in the map.
 If the trap is placed outside of these boundaries, the expression will not work.
 If you rename the Subsections and Sections layer in the map, the Arcade expression will need to be edited to reflect the new name.

-If you are collecting sites in the field, you can also apply a calculated expression to automatically populate the Site ID by concatenating the section the site intersects with the site count within the section.
-If you would like to automatically populate the Site ID by section, complete the following steps:
+If you are collecting sites in the field, you can also apply a calculated expression to automatically populate the Site ID field by concatenating the section the site intersects with the site count within the section.
+If you want to automatically populate the Site ID field by section, complete the following steps.

 1. Click the Sites layer in the form.